Kazuo Matsui: Colorado Rockies

 On June 9, 2006, Matsui was traded to the Colorado Rockies for Eli Marrero.
 Colorado asked Matsui to waive certain clauses in his contract to which he agreed.
 Once complete, Matsui was sent down to play with the Rockies' Triple-A affiliate, the Colorado Springs Sky Sox for about two and a half months.
 Matsui made his Rockies debut against the Milwaukee Brewers on August 23, 2006, starting at shortstop in place of Clint Barmes.
 Matsui would soon shift to second base.
-Through 2006 he improved from .200/.235/.269 (AVG/OBP/SLG) in his 130 at bats as a Met, to hitting .345/.392/.504 in 113 at bats as a member of the Rockies.
+Through 2006 he improved from .200/.235/.269 (batting average/on-base percentage/slugging average) in his 130 at bats as a Met, to hitting .345/.392/.504 in 113 at bats as a member of the Rockies.

 His stint in New York was punctuated with pronounced booing from Mets fans in response to his failure to validate high expectations gleaned from his (positionally) prodigious Japanese numbers.

 Matsui re-signed with the Colorado Rockies for a one-year, $1.5M contract for 2007 and changed his number to 7, a number he wore in Japan.